Registration Info

 • Accommodations: If you are staying overnight around Brown campus, you can find recommended hotel information here.

-• Awards: The award ceremony will take place at 5:00 pm on April 5th at MacMillan Hall and will end at around 6:30 pm.
+• Awards: The award ceremony will take place at 5:00 pm on February 28th in Salomon DECI and will end at around 6:00 pm.

 Contest Format

-The tournament will consist of three rounds: individual, team, and guts, spanning the following topics: algebra, geometry, combinatorics, and number theory.
+The tournament will consist of four rounds: individual, team, mystery, and guts, spanning the following topics: algebra, geometry, combinatorics, and number theory.